This post is to my younger self, a conversation I wished someone had with me before I ever got married. Are you ready for marriage?

 Can you live with you for the rest of your life?

-I can honestly tell you that I was so clueless it was unbelievable, and some of us are still clueless.
+I can honestly tell you that I was so clueless, it was unbelievable, and some of us are still clueless.
 God forbid someone had this dressing down with me back then.
 I’d probably tell them off and avoid them for a while.

 This is why you shouldn’t stand for false friendship.
 Stop telling me what I want to hear, dare to tell me the truth, and get my feelings hurt.
-It’s better to get hurt for the short-term than to keep going around repeating the same madness.
+It’s better to get hurt for the short term than to keep going around repeating the same madness.

 You and I cannot afford to keep going round in circles; we have got to put an end to the madness.
-I’d rather have no friends at all than having people who can’t tell me the truth.
+I’d rather have no friends at all than have people who can’t tell me the truth.